storj/storj/docs/design/referral-manager.md

     After user Alice has used up their free credits:

     - Satellite B will send a request with the referral code, 22222222, to referral manager
-    - Referral manager receives the request from, satellite B and use the referral code, 22222222, to look up the satellite id that's associated with the referral code, 22222222, in its database
+    - Referral manager receives the request from, satellite B and use the referral code, 22222222, to look up the satellite address that's associated with the referral code, 22222222, in its database
         - If no referral code can be found in referral manager's database that's equal to 22222222
             - referral manager sends back a NOT FOUND response to satellite B

-        - If a satellite id, C, is found through the referral code 22222222
+        - If a satellite address, C, is found through the referral code 22222222
             - referral manager sends the referral code 22222222 to satellite C
             - referral manager sends back a OK response to satellite B
             - satellite C receives the referral code 22222222